Contract & Get Appointed to Sell with Health Insurance Companies

 • Your agency’s location

-• The type of business you’re looking to do with the carrier
+• The type of business you’re looking to do with them

 • The carriers you may already be appointed with